huyle333/pexpect-test/README.md

 # pexpect-test

+pexpect allows you to automate interactions with programs that have a Text Terminal Interface.
-This repository tests the pexpect module for Python.
+This repository will just be a test of the pexpect module for Python.

 ### Requirements